The Hiker’s Maxim: “Take nothing but pictures, leave nothing but footprints, kill nothing but time (J.K.).”

 So we continued climbing until we reached the craggy peaks of the plateaus.

 Up there, we we saw the highland takes on a different form.
 Our surrounding began to resemble the Grand Canyon or those familiar table hills ranging in the badlands and mountainous regions of Southwestern United States.

-Looking at the unique views up there made me realize, once again, that we live in beautiful, good world.
-There is so much beauty more so if you look beyond or choose to see the silver lining of every situation.
+Looking at the unique views up there made me realize, once again, that we live in a beautiful, good world.
+There is so much beauty more so if you look beyond or choose to see the silver lining in every situation.

 It also made me see how truly endless the possibilities are upon looking at the offing of this dried sea down to its amazing rock beds.